snoovpy/cursor-ai-bypass/README.md

 ## Known Issues:

 - **Automated registration is not working:** but to be fixed on the next release I'd be glad on collaboration.
 - **Version bypass isn't working:** it's a failsafe method I could come up with it's not that important unless the user doesn't want cursor to auto update the IDE.
+So for now I'll give it a low priority.

 ## License